The Troubles in Ulster (1920–1922): Early 1922

 These incidents provoked retaliatory attacks by Loyalists against Catholics in Belfast, sparking further sectarian clashes.
 In the three days after the Clones incident, more than 30 people were killed in Belfast.
 On 14 February, Loyalists threw a bomb into a group of Catholic children playing on Weaver Street, Belfast.
-Two children were killed instantly and 22 suffered injuries "some of them horrific".
-On 18 March 1922, Northern Ireland police raided IRA headquarters in Belfast, seizing weapons and lists of IRA volunteers.
+Four girls and two women died.
+22 people suffered injuries "some of them horrific".
+On 18 March 1922, the military raided IRA headquarters in Belfast, seizing weapons and "the names of practically every Officer in the Division".
 The Irish Provisional Government condemned this as a breach of the truce.
-Over the next week, the IRA attacked several police barracks in the North.
+Over the next week, the IRA attacked several police barracks in the North including the one in Pomeroy, County Tyrone where approximately 18 service rifles, 20 service revolvers, bombs and ammunition were seized with no casualties on either side.
 On 28 March, a column of fifty IRA volunteers crossed into the North and seized the RIC barracks in Belcoo, County Fermanagh, after a three-hour battle.
 Fifteen RIC officers were captured, marched across the border into the South and held captive until 18 July.

+McMahon family and Arnon Street killings

 One of the most infamous sectarian attacks in Belfast during this period were the McMahon killings (24 March 1922), in which five Catholic family members and an employee were shot dead by gunmen who broke into their home.
-The gunmen were allegedly Special Constables, and it was apparently revenge for the IRA's killing of two policemen hours earlier.
+The reason for the attack remains disputed with one theory stating that Owen McMahons name was found on a list of donors to Sinn Féin that was seized by the RIC when they raided Sinn Féin headquarters six days prior to the attack.
+Another theory was that the gunmen were allegedly Special Constables, and it was apparently revenge for the IRA's killing of two policemen hours earlier.
+No one was ever charged and the case remains unsolved.
 A week later, six more Catholics were killed by Special Constables who went on a rampage in the Arnon Street killings (1 April 1922).
 This was also believed to have been revenge for the IRA's killing of a policeman.